spencerjmk/excel_data/README.md

-Here are my work throughout my journey as a data and business analyst.
+Here are my works throughout my journey as a data and business analyst.